-The risk based approach looks at providing assurance over the key controls in place that mitigate the risks that threaten (or provide opportunity for) achievement of the school's objectives, and should build on the foundation laid by the school's existing risk management process.
-This risk based approach is illustrated as a tree of data, with branches expanding to become the school's identified controls see Fig 3.2.1.
+The risk based approach looks at providing assurance over the key controls in place that mitigate the risks that threaten (or provide opportunity for) achievement of your objectives, and should build on the foundation laid by your existing risk management process.
+This risk based approach is illustrated as a tree of data, with branches expanding to become your identified controls see Fig 3.2.1.